-Appointment of an Appeal Panel
+Appointment of an appeal panel

 After the Board receives the relevant documents from the Registrar, the Board Chair will appoint an appeal panel.
-The appeal panel will decide on what type of appeal hearing it will conduct.
+The appeal panel will decide on what type of appeal hearing it will conduct: it will be either written or oral.